blester125/word-vectors/docs/source/install.rst

 Local Development
 -----------------

 If you want to install the package and run tests install the optional testing dependencies.
+You can use the ``-e`` option to install in "editable" mode so that changes you make in the source code will get used without re-installing the package.

 .. code:: bash